-Rationale: Can we say that Frank D. Chase influenced other architecture in the city of Milwaukee?
+Rationale: The Journal secured the engineering and design services of Frank D. Chase who operated out of Chicago.
+His expertise with newspaper buildings was undoubtedly the important factor in his selection since there were many architectural firms in Milwaukee, but none that actually specialized in newspaper plants.
+Can we say that Frank D. Chase influenced other architecture in the city of Milwaukee?
 It does not appear that he had other commissions in the city.
 But it could be that he provided engineering services for some of our major manufacturers as they built their large manufacturing facilities but at this point we do not know.
 He was repeatedly mentioned as the well-known architect/engineer of projects in Illinois although his name is not well known in Wisconsin.
 Further research may reveal additional projects.
-It is significant that Chase was known for the design of newspaper plants which would have been the chief reason the Journal contracted with him.
 There was no other newspaper in Milwaukee of comparable size to the Journal; so Chase's specialty would not have had another client here.
 No other manufacturer was building within the city the type of factory that Chase was known for.